 The Royal Marines 904 Flotilla – November 1944

-By the end of D-Day, around 25,000 troops had been landed at Gold Beach, in which over 15,000 Marines took part in the operation.
+By the end of D-Day, around 25,000 troops had been landed at Gold Beach, in which over 15,000 Marines took part.
 Following the success of Operation Neptune, the 904th Flotilla were sent back to England and re-deployed.
 They headed north, and by November had arrived at H.M.S.
 Monck, Port Glasgow.
 From here, the Marines sailed to India, and then onto Burma to fight the Japanese.
-Horace was always forthcoming about his D-Day experience, but the time he spent in the Burmese jungle, he would never ever talk about it, not one word…………
+Horace was always forthcoming about his D-Day experiences, but the time he spent in the Burmese jungle, he would never ever talk about it, not one word…………

 The beach at Arromanches-les-Bains – part of Gold Beach